Relugolix

-Relugolix, sold under the brand names Orgovyx and Relumina among others, is a gonadotropin-releasing hormone antagonist (GnRH receptor antagonist) medication which is used in the treatment of prostate cancer in men and uterine fibroids in women.
-It is also under development for use in the treatment of endometriosis.
-It is taken by mouth once per day.
+Relugolix, sold under the brand names Orgovyx and Relumina among others, is a gonadotropin-releasing hormone antagonist (GnRH receptor antagonist) medication which is used in the treatment of prostate cancer, uterine fibroids and endometriosis.
+It is taken by mouth.

 Side effects of relugolix include menstrual abnormalities, hot flashes, excessive sweating, headache, and decreased bone mineral density.
 Relugolix is a GnRH antagonist, or an antagonist of the gonadotropin-releasing hormone receptor.
 Unlike most other GnRH modulators, but similarly to elagolix (brand name Orilissa), relugolix is a non-peptide, small-molecule compound and is orally active.
-It suppresses sex hormone levels to the postmenopausal or castrate range in both women and men with administration once per day.
+It suppresses sex hormone levels to the postmenopausal or castrate range in both women and men.

-Relugolix was approved for use for the treatment of uterine fibroids in Japan in January 2019, and for the treatment of prostate cancer in the United States in December 2020.

 Medical uses

-Relugolix is approved in the United States for the treatment of prostate cancer in men and in Japan for the treatment of uterine fibroids (uterine leiomyoma) in women.
+Relugolix is approved in the United States, Canada and the United Kingdom for the treatment of prostate cancer, in Japan for the treatment of uterine fibroids (uterine leiomyoma) and in the United Kingdom for endometriosis.

 Available forms

 Relugolix is available in the form of 40 and 120 mg oral tablets.